Barry-Greaves/machine-learning/README.md

 Embed videos in each tutorial and course page so users have an clear vision of what the content looks like on the front end of the website.

-Create slide show for tutorials section so it takes up less space on the index page and users can browse through the different tutorials by clicking on an arrow but located underneath the tutorial image.
+Create slide show for tutorials section so it takes up less space on the index page and users can browse through the different tutorials by clicking on an arrow button located underneath the tutorial image.

 Add a checkout page where customers can select and pay for their chosen course directly on the webiste.

-Purchase an extended licence the [Ultra Brutalism](https://shop.studioinnate.com/product/ultra-brutalism/) used to create the Machine Learning logo.
+Purchase an extended licence the [Ultra Brutalism](https://shop.studioinnate.com/product/ultra-brutalism/) font used to create the Machine Learning logo.
 This would would allow me intergrate into the website as text and use semantic markup.

 <hr>